SIP is an acronym for Systematic Investment Plan. Metaphorically, SIP is just like a sip we take from a glass of water.

-People, nowadays, are exploring more number of Mutual Funds through the Systematic Investment Plan (SIP) mode to save their loose money, which they otherwise spend on less important things in a short time.
+People, nowadays, are exploring more Mutual Funds through the Systematic Investment Plan (SIP) mode to save their loose money, which they otherwise spend on less important things in a short time.

-The virtue of making investments through Mutual Fund is that the risk is evenly spread out.
+The virtue of making investments through Mutual Funds is that the risk is evenly spread out.
 Small units of investments always help in balancing the risk by cushioning out uncharacteristic spikes and pits.